codemancers/invoker/index.md

 ~> gem install invoker
 {% endhighlight %}

-Currently it only works with Ruby 1.9.3 and 2.0.
+Currently it only works with Ruby >= 1.9.3.

 You need to start by creating a `ini` file which will define processes you want to manage using invoker.
 An example `ini` file is included in the repo.